strapi/documentation/docusaurus/docs/dev-docs/plugins/graphql.md

 A malicious user could send a query with a very high depth, which could overload your server.
 Use the `depthLimit` [configuration parameter](/dev-docs/configurations/plugins#graphql-configuration) to limit the maximum number of nested fields that can be queried in a single request.
 By default, `depthLimit` is set to 10 but can be set to a higher value during testing and development.

-Review the [configuration file](/dev-docs/configurations/plugins#graphql-configuration) to set this options.

 ### Install graphql armor